Gaby Hinsliff

-Gabrielle Seal Hinsliff (born 4 July 1971) is an English journalist.
+Gabrielle Seal Hinsliff (born 4 July 1971) is an English journalist and columnist for The Guardian.

 Early life and career

-She is one of the daughters of the actor Geoff Hinsliff.
+Born in Chelmsford she is one of the daughters of the actor Geoffrey Hinsliff.
 She attended Queens' College, Cambridge, graduating with a first-class degree in English.

 After two years at the Grimsby Evening Telegraph from 1994 to 1996, Hinsliff joined the Daily Mail, where she was successively a news reporter and health reporter, before becoming a political reporter in 1997, and finally chief political correspondent the following year.
 She joined The Observer in March 2000, initially in the same post, following Andy McSmith, who had joined The Daily Telegraph.
 Hinsliff was the youngest political editor of a national newspaper when she was promoted in December 2004, this time succeeding Kamal Ahmed, who had been her immediate superior at The Observer since her original appointment.

 Although Hinsliff loved the job, she resigned in late September 2009 "to get a life", to move "out of London to write, think, do some projects I never had time for" and "to spend more time with her husband and son".